norbitrial/advent-of-code-2020/README.md

 ## Testing 🧪

-Testing is really important even with small units, based on this rule most of the functions are covered with **jest** test cases.
+Testing is really important even with small units, based on this rule _most of the functions_ are covered with **jest** test cases. _Mainly_ focusing on **TDD** ([Test-driven development](https://en.wikipedia.org/wiki/Test-driven_development)) instead of the _quick and dirty_ of development in this repository.

 Running test cases and generating code coverage report with `npm test`.
 The coverage report can be found after runing tests in `/coverage` folder.
 See an example from the terminal:

 ![Jest-Screenshot](/assets/example_screenshot_02.png)